bazaah/jaesve/README.md

 Why are some entries like 'phone number' or 'gradient' empty?
 Because they are not endpoints, they could contain other k:v pairs.

-For a another example, lets say that you are only interested in finding numbers, and you want to read from stdin.
+For another example, let's say that you're only interested in finding numbers, and you want to read from stdin.
 After some thought you type: `cat some/path/sample.json | cargo run --release -- -xt | grep Number` which outputs:

 ```bash
 "/a number", Number, 42
 ```

-What happened here? `cat` sent to jaesve's stdin which was enabled by `-x` and because we were only looking for JSON numbers (not numbers inside strings) we need to get the `-t`ypes after which we send it off to `grep` which filter out everything that is not a `Number`.
+What happened here? `cat` sent to jaesve's stdin which was enabled by `-x` and because we were only looking for JSON numbers (not numbers inside strings) we need to get the `-t`ypes after which we send it off to `grep` to filter out everything that is not a `Number`.

 ### Errors

-Jaesve prints any errors to stderr if `-v` is set (with escalating information on `-vv` or `-vvv`), otherwise it will fail silently to avoid messing with pipe and handles.
+Jaesve prints any errors to stderr if `-v` is set (with escalating information on `-vv` or `-vvv`), otherwise it will fail silently to avoid messing with pipes and handles.

 It will error for the following conditions: